cgarcia2097/spotiPad/README.md

 The Arduino sketch sends a message over serial upon the depending on the button pressed.
 The sketch only supports momentary buttons at the moment.

-The script implements a serial driver, capturing serial messages from an Arduino and pressing a hotkey on the host PC.
-It is currently bound to Spotify shortcuts, however it is essentially a bonafide keyboard.
+The Python script implements a serial driver, capturing serial messages from an Arduino and pressing a hotkey on the host PC.
+It is currently bound to Spotify shortcuts, however it is considered a bonafide keyboard.

-**It is important that the messages match between the Arduino and the script, otherwise no interaaction will occur**
+**It is important that the messages match between the Arduino and the script, otherwise no interaction will occur.**

 ## Dependencies